Hjkim118/cse15l-lab-reports/lab5.md

 Part 2

-Through out the second half of the quarter, I have learned about bash script and many debug errors that I have encountered due to working on wrong directory.
+Throughout the second half of the quarter, I have learned about bash script and many debug errors that I have encountered due to working on wrong directory.
-I have learned that to access specific files, I have to be in correct and exact direcotries to not have debug errors.
+I have learned that to access specific files, I have to be in correct and exact directories to not have debug errors.
-Also, I have thought of github to be hard to use especially forking and cloning, but now I am familiar with this, and can use freely in my other works now.
+Also, I have thought of GitHub to be hard to use, especially forking and cloning, but now I am familiar with this, and can use freely in my other works now.